patrickmcelwee/marklogic-dependencies/README.md

 That will download this image automatically and build a new image called `marklogic-installed:8.0-3.2`.
-You can then create and run a new container based on this image with the following command (modifying it to give the container a name and to change the port mappings to those you need):
+You can then create and run a new container based on this image with the following command (modifying it to give the container a name and to change the port mappings to those you need - you can add ports not specified in the Dockerfile EXPOSE statement):

     docker run -d --name=name_for_this_container -p 7997:7997 -p 7999:7999 -p 8000:8000 -p 8001:8001 -p 8002:8002 -p 8040:8040 -p 8041:8041 -p 8042:8042 -p 9040:9040 -p 9070:9070 ml-installed:8.0-3.2